outdreamer/build-a-cure/docs/tasks/examples.md

 ## error structures

+	- generating error types
+	    - apply core structures to problem components
+	      - lack error type
+	        - lack of resource
+	          - lack of dependency
+	    - apply definitions of error/problem components
+	      - apply functions that can generate an error type according to its definition
+	        - incorrect: apply changes to variables to generate incorrect values
+	        - imbalance: apply distribution function to create imbalance of a resource
+	      - apply core functions of error types to problem space objects or interface objects
+	        - apply core change functions to:
+	          - structure/position/format
+	          - data
+	    - apply definitions of optimal/solution components
+	      - apply core structures to definitions of solution (functional/stable/optimal) states
+	        - 'requirements fulfilled': change requirements to create error types like imbalances or lacks
+	        - 'functionality working': break functionality
+	        - 'stable system': overwhelm the system
+	        - 'optimal system': solution metric unfulfilled
+	      - generate error types by applying distortion functions to an origin optimal or stable (error-free) state(s) to generate deviations from optimal state

+	- error structures:

 		- distortions from expectations

 	    - false equivalence structures
 	      - 'lack of functionality' bc of root cause of 'lack of memory' or 'lack of functionality to build functionality' or 'lack of intent for that functionality'
 	      - the memory lack can look like a lack of ability, but its a false equivalence/similarity caused by a lack of an input resource, within a range of change potential where the memory lack & ability lack ranges overlap

 		- errors defined as differences between intended/actual structures
 			- errors are a difference type in a specific structure (between expected/actual values) so theyre useful as example core problem signals
 		      - stacking errors may be a better way to frame problems than other interfaces
 		        - the level of randomness captured by the error structure
 		        - errors can function as limits as well as difference types building a problem structure

 ## stupidity structures (like bias)